-After all an atheist has no moral absolutes.
+I used to think that Atheists were one of the worst threats to the church there could be.
+After all, an atheist has no moral absolutes.
 They can do what they want.
 The risk to society and the church is enormous.

 But over the years I have come to realize that human nature regardless of what doctrine you subscribe to is one of the hardest things to overcome.
-It’s hard enough to get Christians, who have a uniting imperative to agree on things let along someone who has none.
+It’s hard enough to get Christians, who have a uniting imperative to agree on things let alone someone who has none.

-I was impressed with one comment however, in that the author felt that it could not be a religion unless there was some sort of deity involved.
-It would have been a good point except that I have never come across anybody, religious or not that is capable of referring to any kind of existence, nature, human, Cosmos, evolution, without talking about it in divine terms.
+I was impressed with one comment, however, in that the author felt that it could not be a religion unless there was some sort of deity involved.
+It would have been a good point except that I have never come across anybody, religious or not that is capable of referring to any kind of existence, nature, human, Cosmos, or evolution, without talking about it in divine terms.
 Without God these terms simply become substitutes.

 No!
 Atheism is not a real threat to Christianity and particularly not to God.
-I actually thank God for many atheist (but that is another article).
+I actually thank God for many atheists (but that is another article).
 The real threat is Christian being unwilling to contend with their own faith.

 When Christians are not secure in their own faith the rebellious will succeed.